MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-F-Marine-Engineering/part-63-Automatic-Auxiliary-Boilers/subpart-63.15-General-Requirements/section-63.15-7.md

 (c) For steam boilers, operation of the lower low water cutoff must automatically sound an audible alarm.
 A visual indicator must indicate that the shutdown was caused by low water.

-(d) For a periodically unattended machinery space, the auxiliary boiler trip alarm required by 46 CFR 62.35-50, Table 62.35-50 satisfies the requirements for the audible alarms specified in this section.
+(d) For a periodically unattended machinery space, the auxiliary boiler trip alarm required by table 1 to § 62.35-50 of this subchapter satisfies the requirements for the audible alarms specified in this section.